OpenStackSanDiego/magnum-container-cloud/README.md

 Make sure you upload your new key into Packet before you start the server!

 It'll take about 8 minutes for the new server to start up.

+Be sure to take note of the new server IP address.

 ## Log into the Bare Metal Server